botus99/.dotfiles/README.md

 - VSCodium
 - Evolution

-Although a personal work,  I hope it can serve as a source of inspiration for your own unique setup 🦄.
+👨‍🎨🤓 Although this is a personal work,  I hope that it can serve as a source of inspiration for your own unique setup 🦄.
 Keep in mind that there may be unexpected behaviors when you set it up on your hardware.
-This repository was created using an Intel Core2Duo 🥔 at 1080p resolution 🖥️🐒.
-Its scalability to other resolutions is uncertain... but don't let that stop you from giving it a try!
-With a little bit of tweaking, you can customize it to fit your needs 🏆🛠️.
-So, brace yourself for these mediocre dotfiles!
+This repository was created using an Intel Core2Duo CPU 🥔 at 1080p resolution 🖥️🐒.
+Its scalability to other resolutions is uncertain... 🎱 but don't let that stop you from giving it a try! 👀💪 With a little bit of tweaking, you can customize it to fit your needs 🏆🛠️.
+So, brace yourself for these mediocre dotfiles! 🙌🎉✨

 ## To-Do List